AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 What am I?"
 ```

 if they find the answer pretty quickly they see the room before them and a spiraling staircase leading up.
-In this room they find a grand desk and living quarters.
-If they don't spring for
+In this room they see living quarters.
+If they don't check for traps 5 random thing will turn in to a mimic and attack the party

-Level 1: The Fungus Infested Chamber
+# Level 1: The Fungus Infested Chamber

 - The first level is shrouded in an eerie mist with eerie glowing mushrooms.
 - The players must navigate through a maze of giant mushrooms and face off against Myconids guarding the way.